 Early Learning Goals

-The EYFS curriculum consists of 17 aspects of learning, at Pleasant Street Primary School we provide our pupils with the opportunities the meet the Early Learning Goals in all of these aspects.
+The EYFS curriculum consists of 7 aspects of Educational Programmes, at Pleasant Street Primary School we provide our pupils with the opportunities the meet the Early Learning Goals in all of these aspects.

-To find out more about the Early Years Foundation Stage click the link below.
+To find out more about the Early Years Statutory Framework click the link below.